aiidateam/aiida-core/docs/source/developer_guide/devel_tutorial/plugin_tests.rst

   More details can be found in the `pytest documentation`_ about running ``unittest`` tests.

 .. note::
-  The modification will break the compatibility of ``uniitest`` and you will not be able to run with ``verdi devel tests`` interface.
+  The modification will break the compatibility of ``unittest`` and you will not be able to run with ``verdi devel tests`` interface.
   Do not forget to remove redundant entry points in your setup.json.